Module 11, Part 2: Error Handling with Exceptions#

 This might sound complicated — and indeed, it is!
 Catching and throwing exceptions can lead to very complex code that can be hard to understand and maintain.
 In this course we will focus on simple uses of exceptions.

-The behaviour of a simple try
+The behaviour of a simple try-catch statement is illustrated in

 Example 68 below.